PostNordNO/magento2/README.md

-# PostNord for Magento 2
+# PostNordNO for Magento 2

 This module integrates [PostNord](https://postnord.no) with Magento 2.